CS342/CS342-2023-Application/README.md

 This repository contains the CS342 2023 Application.
 It serves as a template repository for projects requiering a mobile application using a continous integration and continous delivery setup.

+## Structure

+The application is based on a Swift Package Manager-based modularized structure to separate the implementation of each SwiftUI view.

+Each member should create a new Swift Package taget in the `CS342MemberViews` Swift Package.
+You can learn more about Swift Packages at [developer.apple.com/documentation/xcode/swift-packages](https://developer.apple.com/documentation/xcode/swift-packages).

+The main application target contains the `Role` and `Member` model types that define the members of the class.
+The `MemberList` contains the list and `NavigationStack` to power the SwiftUI-based appliaction.
+Subviews can modify the `NavigationPath` that can be passed in as a `Binding<NavigationPath>` to add additional subviews or control the navigation path.

+Extend the `Member` enumeration with an additional case and add a new view to the `Member+Views.swift` extension to add an additional member to the application.

 ## Continous Delivery Workflows

 ### Beta Deployment